-Harvoni was investigated in three main studies involving a total of around 2,000 patients infected with hepatitis C of genotype 1 who did not have failure of liver function.
+Harvoni has been investigated in three main studies involving a total of around 2,000 adult patients infected with hepatitis C of genotype 1 whose liver function was normal.
 In all three studies, the main measure of effectiveness was the number of patients whose blood tests did not show any sign of hepatitis C virus 12 weeks after the end of treatment.

 In these studies, patients were given Harvoni, with or without ribavirin, for 8, 12 or 24 weeks, depending on the characteristics of the patients.
-Around 94% to up to 99% of patients given Harvoni alone tested negative for the virus 12 weeks after the end of treatment.
+Around 94% to up to 99% of patients given Harvoni alone had no sign of the virus 12 weeks after the end of treatment.
 The addition of ribavirin was not needed for most patients.

-Results of the studies also showed that patients who have compensated cirrhosis (scarring of the liver but who maintained liver function) had a higher likelihood of clearing the virus when treatment was extended to 24 weeks.
+Results of the studies also showed that patients who have compensated cirrhosis (scarring of the liver but the liver continues to work adequately) had a higher likelihood of clearing the virus when treatment was extended to 24 weeks.
 Patients whose infection was resistant to other antiviral medicines could also benefit from extending treatment to 24 weeks.